-1. Overview & Disciplines The HOMER Early Learning Kits is a 6-month subscription line dedicated to hands-on early learning from HOMER by BEGiN for ages 3+.
-Each kit focuses on specific, developmentally appropriate skills and topics across: reading, math, social & emotional learning, creativity, thinking skills, and more.
+1. Overview The HOMER Early Learning Kits is a 6-month subscription line dedicated to hands-on early learning from HOMER by BEGiN for ages 3+.
+Each kit focuses on specific, developmentally appropriate skills and topics across reading, math, social and emotional learning, creativity, thinking skills, and more.

-3. Prototypes to ExecutionWe created concept art, prototypes, and graphic design drafts of each child component and parent material while refining tech packs and pricing.
-From the kit concepts, we dove straight into building out the products and production assessments.
+3. Prototypes to ExecutionWe created concept art, prototypes, and drafts of each child-facing component and parent-facing material while refining tech packs and pricing.
 I worked with the in-house illustrators while designing the printed material to execute production-ready artwork adhering to the schedule.
 Pre-production sampling and safety testing also played a big role in finalizing artwork and figuring out what was and what wasn’t working with the manufacturing constraints at hand.

 4. Final ComponentsEach kit includes unique packaging and packaging inserts, instructions for the parent, one pen-to-paper activity-filled workbook, one pretend play item, one embroidered sticker patch, and one bigger or two smaller hands-on activities.